jadongao/fourier-analyzer/README.md

 # 5.Why do I make it?

 When learning sound waves, I came across the idea that chords are composed of different combinations of sounds, and using Fourier Analysis, chords can be decomposed into the frequencies of their constituent sounds.
-I am very interested in Fourier Analysis, and I saw videos online from Professor Bill Hammack and YouTuber @ thoroughfareproduction, both dedicated to visualizing complex mathematical concepts in Fourier Analysis.
+I am very interested in Fourier Analysis, and I saw videos online from Professor Bill Hammack and YouTuber @thoroughfareproduction, both dedicated to visualizing complex mathematical concepts in Fourier Analysis.
 So I decided to learn from them and make a LEGO machine myself.
 When making this machine, I also traced the history of Fourier Analysis.
 I had a chance to communicate with these masters during this production process, and I felt their imaginative ideas in the era without electronic computers.